-- 220. The Department shall provide two (2) short sleeve shirts, two (2) long sleeve shirts, two (2) pairs of pants, one (1) foul weather jacket, one (1) reversible windbreaker/reflective jacket, one (1) belt, one (1) cap, one (1) pair of boots, one (1) key holder, one (1) rain jacket, and one (1) rain hood and other items determined appropriate by the Appointing Officer or designee.
+213. The Department shall provide two (2) short sleeve shirts, two (2) long sleeve shirts, two (2) pairs of pants, one (1) foul weather jacket, one (1) reversible windbreaker/reflective jacket, one (1) belt, one (1) cap, one (1) pair of boots, one (1) key holder, one (1) rain jacket, and one (1) rain hood and other items determined appropriate by the Appointing Officer or designee.
 The Department will consider employee safety due to environmental extremes and outdoor duty locations in the purchase of items listed.
-The Department will replace issued uniforms and equipment every 1 to 5 years, depending on the item. - 221.
-For 8217 Community Police Services Aide Supervisors who successfully complete the Police Department Bicycle Patrol Training Course, the Department shall provide a bicycle uniform consisting of one (1) bicycle shirt, one (1) pair of bicycle pants, one (1) pair of bicycle gloves, and one (1) bicycle helmet instead of the apparel in the preceding paragraph. - 222.
-The Department shall also provide pepper spray, safety vests, traffic safety gloves, whistles, flashlights, and other protective and traffic control equipment as deemed appropriate by the Appointing Officer or designee. - 223.
+The Department will replace issued uniforms and equipment every 1 to 5 years, depending on the item.

+- 214. For 8217 Community Police Services Aide Supervisors who successfully complete the Police Department Bicycle Patrol Training Course, the Department shall provide a bicycle uniform consisting of one (1) bicycle shirt, one (1) pair of bicycle pants, one (1) pair of bicycle gloves, and one (1) bicycle helmet instead of the apparel in the preceding paragraph. - 215.
+The Department shall also provide pepper spray, safety vests, traffic safety gloves, whistles, flashlights, and other protective and traffic control equipment as deemed appropriate by the Appointing Officer or designee. - 216.
 The Department shall provide a protective ballistic vest to employees in classification 8217 Community Police Services Aide Supervisor and 9209 Community Police Services Aide.
-The Police Services Supervisor/Aide shall wear the protective vest while in uniform, unless directed otherwise by the employee's supervisor.
+The Police Services Supervisor/Aide shall wear the protective vest while in uniform, unless directed otherwise by the employee's supervisor. - Protective Vests and Radios for 8320 Counselor, Juvenile Hall (PERS) and 8562 Counselor, Juvenile Hall (SFERS) in the Juvenile Justice Center - 217.
+The Department shall provide a protective ballistic vest and external radios to 8320 Counselor, Juvenile Hall and 8562 Counselor, Juvenile Hall in Juvenile Justice Center while transporting youth or adults. - Uniforms for 3600 Series and 1920 Series Employees at the Library Delivery Services, Mailroom and Stockroom. - 218.
+Library employees in class series 3600 and 1920 working in Delivery Services, Mailroom, and Stockroom will be provided three (3) uniforms and one (1) pair of safety shoes upon hire and will be provided three (3) uniforms and one (1) pair of safety shoes annually each subsequent year.
+A uniform consists of one (1) work shirt and one (1) pair of pants.
+The Library or the Union may request to meet and discuss issues regarding uniforms.

-T. UNIFORM ALLOWANCE FOR DEPARTMENT OF PUBLIC HEALTH EMPLOYEES
+S. UNIFORM ALLOWANCE FOR DEPARTMENT OF PUBLIC HEALTH EMPLOYEES

-224. Employees who are required to wear and supply their own uniform or lab coat or smock in the course of their duties and who are employed on September 1 of any year covered by this Agreement, shall be paid an annual uniform allowance of two hundred sixty-five dollars (\$265), or, in the case of lab coats or smocks, two hundred twenty dollars (\$220) no later than December 1 of each year.
+219. Employees who are required to wear and supply their own uniform or lab coat or smock in thecourse of their duties and who are employed on September 1 of any year covered by this Agreement, shall be paid an annual uniform allowance of two hundred sixty-five dollars (\$265), or, in the case of lab coats or smocks, two hundred twenty dollars (\$220) no later than December 1 of each year.